davisengeler/griddle/README.md

 of typical plans as long as you can shape your consumption against the volatile live market price.
 Griddle takes the hassle away!

+It's a little bit wonky in its approach right now, but during certain peaks it's saved me several dollars per minute on my energy bill.
+I have plans to improve it sooner rather than later, but feel free to set it up now if you don't mind the dependencies.

 ## Get Started

 Griddle uses Docker and IFTTT.
 To get started, let's set up IFTTT.